Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

-### Intrinsic Functions in CloudFormation
+### Intrinsic Functions in CloudFormation (Simplified)

-Intrinsic functions in CloudFormation are special commands that help you make your templates more dynamic and powerful.
-Here are the key functions you should know:
+Intrinsic functions are special commands in CloudFormation templates that help you manage and manipulate your AWS resources more efficiently.
+Here’s a simple explanation of the main intrinsic functions:

 #### 01_Ref.md: Ref Function
-The `Ref` function returns the value of a parameter or resource.
-It’s like a shortcut to use the value of something you defined elsewhere in the template.
+The `Ref` function is like a shortcut to get the value of something you defined earlier in your template, like a parameter or resource.

 **Example:**
 ```yaml